lordmauve/lepton/doc/controllers.rst

 Death
 -----

-Because the maximum number of particles in a group is capped, particle systems should include some mechanism for destroying particles so that the effect can continue.
+If you continue to emit particles into a group then the number of particles can grow in an unbounded way.
+To avoid this you should ensure there is some reliable way in which particles can be destroyed.

 Particles may be destroyed after a certain per-particle lifetime, or perhaps when they move into or out of a :doc:`domain <domains>`.